 1. The Salem witch trials started with two girls having unexplainable fits.

-In mid-January 1692, Elizabeth “Betty” Parris, the 9-year-old daughter of the local Reverend Samuel Parris, and Abigail Williams, the reverend’s 11-year-old niece, became the first to be “diagnosed” with being afflicted by witchcraft.
+In mid-January 1692, Elizabeth “Betty” Parris, the 9-year-old daughter of the local Reverend Samuel Parris, and Abigail Williams, the reverend’s 11-year-old niece, were thought to be afflicted by witchcraft.
 The girls contorted their bodies into odd positions, made strange noises and spoke gibberish, and seemed to be having fits.

-Soon after, other girls including Anne Putnam, Jr., 12, and Elizabeth Hubbard, 17, also started showing similar symptoms.
-By late February 1692, when traditional medicines and prayers failed to cure the girls, the reverend called upon a local doctor, William Griggs.
+Soon other girls, including Anne Putnam, Jr., 12, and Elizabeth Hubbard, 17, started showing similar symptoms.
+By late February 1692, when traditional medicines and prayers failed to cure the girls, the reverend called in a local doctor, William Griggs.
 He was the first to suggest the girls may be under the evil influence of witchcraft.

 2. Tituba was the first to admit to witchcraft during the Salem witch trials.

 Little is known about Tituba besides her role in the witch trials.
-She was an enslaved woman believed to have been from Central America, captured as a child from Barbados, and brought to Massachusetts in 1680 by Reverend Parris.
+She was an enslaved woman believed to have been from Central America, captured as a child and taken to Barbados, and brought to Massachusetts in 1680 by Reverend Parris.

-Her testimony added fuel to the fire, making the witch hunt spiral out of control.
+Her testimony added fuel to the fire and the witch hunt spiraled out of control.
 Now that Tituba had confirmed that satanic work was afoot—and that there were other witches around—there was no stopping until they were all found.